Salvador Metro

-The Salvador Metro (Brazilian Portuguese: Metrô de Salvador, commonly called Metrô or Sistema Metropolitano Salvador-Lauro de Freitas) is a rapid transit system serving Salvador city, the state capital of Bahia and the fourth largest city in Brazil.
-The current system includes a fully open 33 km and twenty, which began partial public service on June 11, 2014.
-The system arrives until the center of the city of Lauro de Freitas also.
+The Salvador Metro (Brazilian Portuguese: Metrô de Salvador, commonly called Metrô or Sistema Metropolitano Salvador-Lauro de Freitas) is a rapid transit system serving Salvador city, the state capital of Bahia and the fifth largest city in Brazil.
+The current system is 38 km (23.6 mi) long and has twenty two stations, which began partial public service on June 11, 2014.
+The system also has a station at the Salvador Bahia Airport in Lauro de Freitas.
 It is operated by CCR METRÔ BAHIA Company.